Eeli Tolvanen: Nashville Predators (2018–2022)

-Seattle Kraken (2022–present)
+Seattle Kraken (2022–2026)

 Tolvanen after scoring the first goal of the 2024 NHL Winter Classic.

 In the midst of his sixth year in the Predators organization during the 2022–23 season, Tolvanen, having appeared in 13 games and with 4 points, was placed on waivers on 11 December 2022.
 His tenure with the Predators came to an end the following day after he was claimed off waivers by the Seattle Kraken.
 At the time, Predators general manager David Poile admitted "this could be a mistake on our part."

 Tolvanen rapidly established himself in Seattle, scoring his first goal for Seattle on 1 January 2023, a power-play goal against the New York Islanders.
 He scored five goals and two assists in his first eight games.
 Tolvanen credited the Kraken with providing him with more consistent usage than had found in Nashville in recent times.
 On 25 March, he scored two goals against his former team during a road game in Nashville.
 He finished the season with 16 goals and 11 assists in 48 games, while the Kraken qualified to the Stanley Cup playoffs, a first in franchise history.
 On 18 April, Tolvanen scored Seattle's first ever playoff goal in an eventual 3–1 win in Game 1 of the Kraken's first-round series against the Colorado Avalanche.
 Tolvanen would be one of three to score for the Kraken in the 2024 NHL Winter Classic.
 He would also record an assist on Will Borgen's goal.

+New York Rangers (2026–present)

+On 2 September 2026, Tolvanen was signed to a one-year, $1.5 million contract by the New York Rangers.

 International play

-Tolvanen was selected to represent Team Finland at the 2016 IIHF World U18 Championships where he helped Finland win gold.
-The following years he played for Team Finland in the 2017 World Junior Ice Hockey Championships and the 2018 World Junior Ice Hockey Championships.
-Tolvanen was also selected to play for Team Finland at the 2018 Winter Olympics.
+Tolvanen was selected to represent Finland under-18 team at the 2016 World U18 Championships where he helped Finland win gold.
+The following years he played for Finland junior team in the 2017 and the 2018 World Junior Championships.
+Tolvanen was also selected to play for Finland senior team at the 2018 Winter Olympics.
 In his Olympic debut, he recorded four points to help Finland beat Germany 5–2.
 He ended the tournament with 9 points in 5 games.

-During 2025 IIHF World Championship, Eeli Tolvanen played against his brother Atte, who has received Austrian citizenship.
+During 2025 World Championship, Tolvanen played against his brother Atte, who has received Austrian citizenship.
 They were third pair of brothers who faced each other, following Robert and Martin Reichel as well as Larry and Steve Rucchin.

+He represented Finland at the 2026 Winter Olympics and won a bronze medal.

 Personal life

-Tolvanen is the youngest of three brothers, Joona and Atte, who all play hockey.
+Tolvanen is the youngest of three brothers, Joona and Atte, who all play ice hockey.
 Joona plays in the Finnish Mestis league, while the older Atte plays for EC Red Bull Salzburg in the Austrian ICE Hockey League.